Chowbus: Funding

-Throughout its development, Chowbus has successfully raised a total of $108.3 million across seven funding rounds.
-The company's funding journey began with a $4 million seed round led by Greycroft Partners and FJ Labs.
-Notably, in July 2020, Chowbus secured a $33 million Series A funding round, followed by an additional $30 million from existing investors in October of the same year.
+Chowbus has raised multiple rounds of venture funding since its founding.

+The company raised a $4 million seed round led by Greycroft Partners and FJ Labs.
+In July 2020, Chowbus secured a $33 million Series A funding round, followed by an additional $30 million from existing investors in October of the same year.

-Most recently, on August 3, 2023, Chowbus raised $40 million in a round that included investors such as Prysm Capital, FJ LAbs, and Celtic House Asia Partners.
+In August 2023, Chowbus raised $40 million in a funding round that included Prysm Capital, FJ Labs, and Celtic House Asia Partners.

+In 2026, Chowbus raised $81 million in a Series E funding round led by Prysm Capital and Left Lane Capital, with participation from Dutchess, Fika, and Avid Bank.

 Recognition

 In recognition of its rapid growth and impact, Chowbus was listed in the Marketplace 100 by Andreessen Horowitz in February 2020.
 Ranking No. 78, Chowbus was highlighted as one of the largest and fastest-growing consumer-facing marketplace startups in the U.S., and it stood out as one of only 13 companies from the Midwest featured in this prestigious list, including seven from Chicago.